qiugai/nyancat/README.md

 # Nyancat
-Nyancat is a clone of echo and cat, focused on fun!
+Nyancat is a clone of echo and cat, but written in Rust and a little goofy.

 ## TO BUILD:
 Clone the repository.